Luke-West/svn-slack-bot/README.md

 - Working repository
 - Slack Domain and room

-The user MUST edit the script file to add in
+The user MUST edit the script file to add in:
 - Slack API
 - Slack room name
-- a user name to display in Slack
+- a username to display in Slack
 - location of svnlook command.
 - Edit revision_number.txt to latest revision if SVN repository isn't new to avoid a message being posted for every commit ever made.